2006–07 National Twenty20 Cup

-The 2006–07 ABN-AMRO Twenty-20 Cup was the third edition of the ABN-AMRO Twenty-20 Cup, a domestic Twenty20 tournament in Pakistan.
+The 2006–07 ABN-AMRO Twenty-20 Cup was the third season of the ABN AMRO Twenty-20 Cup in Pakistan, sponsored by ABN AMRO.
 It was held in Karachi from 21 to 26 December 2006.
 The tournament was reduced to a shorter format similar to the 2004–05 edition with 18 matches.
-The Sialkot Stallions successfully defended the title by defeating the Karachi Dolphins in the final.
+The Sialkot Stallions successfully defended their title by defeating the Karachi Dolphins in the final.

 Format

-The 13 teams are divided into four groups: Pool A with four teams, Pool B, C and D with three each.
-Each group plays a single Round-robin tournament and the top team from each group advances to the semi-finals.
-The winners of the semi-finals play the final.
+The 13 competing teams were divided into four groups: Pool A with four teams, Pool B, C and D with three each.
+Each group played a single Round-robin tournament and the top team from each group advanced to the semi-finals.
+The winners of the semi-finals played the final.

 The position of the teams in the points table is determined by: